 Finally, a third method consists in integrating the nonce with the id parameter.
-If id is a global nonce, i.e., it is unique among all the keys used in the system, this also ensures $q{\rm iv} = 1$ as explained above.
+This method is the most efficient, in particular for small messages.
+In addition, if id is a global nonce, i.e., it is unique among all the keys used in the system, this also ensures $q{iv} = 1$ as explained above.

-Authenticated encryption 3.2.3
+3.2.3 Authenticated encryption

 We propose using XOODYAK for authenticated encryption as follows.
-To encrypt a plaintext P under a given nonce and associated data A under key K with identifier id, and to get a tag of t = 16 bytes, we make the following sequence of calls:
+To encrypt a plaintext P under a given nonce and associated data A under key K, and to get a tag of t = 16 bytes, we make the following sequence of calls:

+''' CYCLIST(K, nonce, \epsilon)

+ABSORB(A)

+C \leftarrow ENCRYPT(P)

+T \leftarrow SQUEEZE(t)

-CYCLIST (K, id, ε) ABSORB(nonce) ABSORB(A) $C \leftarrow \text{ENCRYPT}(P)$ $T \leftarrow \text{SQUEEZE}(t)$ return (C, T)
+return (C, T) '''